SEED-platform/seed/.github/CONTRIBUTING.md

 your proposed contribution first.
-To do that, we need a written description of why you wish to contribute to SEED platform, a detailed description of the project that you are proposing, the precise functionalities that you plan to implement as part of the project, and a timeframe for implementation (see [here](SEED_Contribution_Proposal_v1.0_2017-04-10.doc) for the template contribution proposal document).
+To do that, we need a written description of why you wish to contribute to SEED platform, a detailed description of the project that you are proposing, the precise functionalities that you plan to implement as part of the project, and a timeframe for implementation (see [here][seed-proposal] for the template contribution proposal document).
 After we review your materials, we will schedule a meeting or conference call to discuss your information in more detail.
 We may ask you to revise your materials and make changes to it, which we will re-review.
 Before you do any work we must reach prior agreement and written approval on project areas, scope, timeframe, expected contents, and functionalities to be addressed.

 3. Technical contribution process